Is Heel Pain Holding You Back?

 Updated: Jul 9

 We spend so much time on our feet that we often disregard aches and pains, such as heel pain, as ‘normal’ symptoms from everyday activities such as exercise and work.
 If you ask your family, friends or gym buddies, you might be surprised with how many are similarly suffering.
 Those aches and pains are not normal and usually a sign, you’re overdue for a check-up with your Podiatrist.

 WHAT IS HEEL PAIN?

 One of the most common conditions we encounter at My Family Podiatry is heel pain.
-Typically described as a stabbing pain under the heel with the first few steps after resting through to a constant pain under the foot, it can be quite debilitating.
+The descriptions of the pain can range from a stabbing pain under the heel with the first few steps after resting through to a constant pain under the foot.
+Regardless of the description of the pain, it can be quite debilitating.
 There are many different possible causes for this pain with the most common being plantar fasciitis (sometimes referred to as heel spurs).

 WHAT CAUSES HEEL PAIN?